jraysajulga/cravatp-galaxy-docker/README.md

 | -d, --detach                      | Run container in background and print container ID              | OPTION       |
 | -p, --publish                     | Publish a container's port(s) to the host                       | OPTION       |
 | jraysajulga/galaxy-cravatp-docker | **jraysajulga's** *galaxy-cravatp-docker* image                 | IMAGE        |
+More documentation can be found at [Docker's documentation website](https://docs.docker.com/engine/reference/commandline/docker/).

 3.)
 Wait a few moments for the Docker image to initialize.